 There are a number of different ways you can go about doing that research, and these tips will get you off on a great start:

 - Check the Hiking Guide.
 For popular backpacking spots, we try to list backcountry campsite locations and how far up the trail they are.
-Start your research by giving the hike entry a thorough read through.
+Start your research by giving the hike entry a thorough read.

-- Check Trip Reports.
-If you’re lucky, a fellow hiker has backpacked the trail you are hoping to visit.
+- Check trip reports.
+If you’re lucky, a fellow hiker has backpacked the trail you are hoping to visit and written a trip report about their experience.
 Our trip report search makes it easy to sort past reports by “Overnight” or “Multi-night backpacking” trips (look under the "Advanced Option" in your search).
 If you find a helpful trip report, but the reporter doesn’t explicitly mention campsites — don’t be afraid to reach out via a comment and ask questions!

 - Refer to a hiking map.
 Hiking-specific maps have a wealth of useful information.
 Green Trails Maps denotes the location of established backcountry campsites on all of their maps, and they include other helpful information for backpackers like water sources and land boundaries.